New Zealand ready for 36th America’s Cup despite COVID-19

 With their first AC75 still in transit to and from the abandoned Cagliar/Portsmouth ACWS events, the New Zealand defender, Emirates Team New Zealand, has been training with their 12metre test boat, Te Kāhu (The Hawk) in Auckland since late January.

-The reality is that the staging of the 36th America’s Cup will depend on how well New Zealand and the rest of the world come out of the coronavirus COVID-19 epidemic later this year.
+The reality is that the staging of the 36th America’s Cup will depend on how well New Zealand and the rest of the world come out of the coronavirus COVID-19 pandemic later this year.

-New Zealand, with just 723 cases and one death, is at the early stage of the epidemic that has swept through Asia and Europe and now the USA.
+New Zealand, with just 723 cases and one death, is at the early stage of the pandemic that has swept through Asia and Europe and now the USA.

-The full personal and international economic consequences of this epidemic have yet to be seen, with 963,339 cases and 49,199 deaths to date and the numbers still accelerating worldwide.
+The full personal and international economic consequences of this pandemic have yet to be seen, with 963,339 cases and 49,199 deaths to date and the numbers still accelerating worldwide.

 With the first two ACWS events and the 2020 Tokyo Olympic Games already fallen to COVID-19, can the 36th America’s Cup buck the trend?